AdobeaNkuah/Sport-Chek-Web-Scraper/README.md

 https://www.sportchek.ca/categories/electronics/headphones-speakers/headphones.html?page=1
 ```

-Upon the first run of the script a database will be created with sqlite3
+Upon the first run of the script a database will be created with SQLite

 ```python
 c.execute('''CREATE TABLE product_information(product_number INTEGER PRIMARY KEY, product_name TEXT,
             price TEXT, product_on_sale TEXT, product_categories TEXT, product_description TEXT, image_address TEXT)''')
 ```

-To overrite the information saved to the database uncomment the statement below and run the script again.
+To overwrite the information saved to the database uncomment the statement below and run the script again.

 ```python
 c.execute('''DROP TABLE product_information''')  # Include after table creation to delete table for next testing round
 ```

-While the script is running **DO NOT** minimize website window or manually interact with the webpage, this will interrupt the script's function.
+While the script is running **DO NOT** minimize or manually interact with the webpage, this will interrupt the script's function.

 ## Results
-The results of the web scraping will be printed in the run window your Python IDE.
+The results of the web scraping will be printed in the run window of your Python IDE.
 This script utilizes the pandas framework to make the results readable.

 For example, scraping the products found from this webpage: